kierrakay/endangered_animals/NOTES.md

 -Will give details about animal, it’s scientific name and conservation status.

+*Load interperter and then environment so bin can grab files from lib -ruby interperter is #!/usr/bin/env ruby in endangered_animals file

 *How to run bin file
 - you can do "ruby bin/endangered_animals" but you don't want to run CLI like this.
 - I want to be able to do "./bin/endangered_animals" and run it how a user is going to run it when they install gem.